graijo/java-tutorial-for-beginners/README.md

 ```

+how to remove element from an array -The basic approach includes finding the element at the specified index and then removing that element.
+The rest of the elements are copied into a new array.
+This would lead to an array of size one less than the original array.

 As you can see, this can be very inefficient.
 How do we solve it?
+SS$$SS
+$$<

 ### Step 12: Introducing ```ArrayList```